-Remote computers are viewed and managed from the 'Computers' page of Site Manager, under the 'Backups' heading on the left-hand side column.
-This page displays a list of all managed computers:
+Remote computers are viewed and managed from the Computers page of Site Manager, under the Backup Group heading on the left hand side column.
+This page displays a list of all managed computers and relevant status information:

 - Add - Adds new computers to Site Manager.
 See the section later on this page for details.

-- Delete - Deletes selected computers from Site Manager.
+- Remove - Removes selected computers from Site Manager.

-- Install Agent - Uses remote MSI tools to install or reinstall the Site Manager Agent on computers.
+- Install Agent - Uses remote MSI tools to install or reinstall the remote agent on computers.

-- Upgrade Agent- If automatic upgrade of agents is turned off in settings, this button can be used to initiate manual agent upgrades.
+- Update - If automatic update of Agents is turned off in settings, this button can be used to initiate Agent updates

-- Download to CSV - Exports the computers table data as CSV.
+- Export - Exports the computers table data as CSV.
 This can be imported into other tools.